Hyæna: Critical reception and legacy

 Upon release, Melody Maker wrote a favourable review: "Parts of it are so wistfully carefree that it's impossible not to credit Robert Smith as the talisman – his irreverence seems to course through everything.
 'Take Me Back' is the Banshees rollicking like some primitive jazz combo drunk on the Good Lord's wine.
 On 'Belladonna', Smith's liquid guitar relaxes Sioux to the extent that she drops a few masks to reveal her vulnerability.
 When the siren sings 'daylight devours your unguarded hours', she's illuminating her own predicament so acutely it surely can't be coincidence.
 'Dazzle', too, is naively daring: Siouxsie's voice, framed alone against the firmament of strings. ...
 You can get impressed, wrapped up and lost in this'".
+Record Mirror also praised it in a 4 out of 5 star review, saying: the record "contains some of the most melodic utterings from the band."

 In his retrospective review for AllMusic, Stephen Cook gave Hyæna a 4.5 out of 5-star rating and wrote: "The emphasis here is on layered arrangements and pop tunes disguised as art-house production numbers ("Dazzle"); tasteful horn and keyboard parts expand the group's guitar-dominated sound and provide Siouxsie with an airy and dreamlike backdrop in which to fully display her considerable vocal talents".
 The Rolling Stone Album Guide gave a 3 out of 5 rating saying that Smith brought a "surprisingly disciplined influence" to the band, which they recognised in the album's "best cuts: the liquid-mercury 'Dazzle', the sparse 'Swimming Horses', and a lushly appointed cover of the Beatles' 'Dear Prudence'".

 When the album was reissued, The Quietus praised it saying: "[It was] their most experimental work, Smith's presence is keenly felt on the disciplined execution of the grandiose 'Dazzle' or the starkly seductive 'Swimming Horses'.
 But the real treasures were buried deep within the album.
 The lysergic Spaghetti Western twang of 'Bring Me the Head of the Preacher Man' is evocative in its execution while the densely epic 'Blow the House Down' finds Smith indelibly stamping his mark on the track courtesy of some his [sic] finest guitar work".

 Hyæna was namechecked by Brett Anderson, the singer of Suede.
 James Dean Bradfield of Manic Street Preachers hired producer Hedges because he loved the sound on lead single "Swimming Horses".
 Bradfield stated: "Swimming Horses' by the Banshees – what a fucking record that is! ...
 I remember thinking 'You really care about that record.
 I'm gonna have to chase that record down."
 He also mentioned the importance of the drums: "I loved ...
 Banshees records ... where everything starts with the drums".
 Stuart Braithwaite of Mogwai selected "Dazzle" when curating a collection of "cinematic music" for BBC radio, saying "this record is so kind of epic and huge".